 The Joint Venture was consummated on 1 June 2021.
 We have accounted for the Joint Venture in accordance with IFRS 3 - Business Combinations, using the acquisition method of accounting.
-The identifiable net assets of both Virgin Media and O2 were assessed for their respective fair values in accordance with purchase price allocation (PPA) accounting and the excess of VMED O2's business enterprise value over the fair value of these identifiable net assets, liabilities and equity of the VMED O2 contributed businesses, as of 1 June 2021:
+The identifiable net assets of both Virgin Media and O2 were assessed for their respective fair values in accordance with purchase price allocation (PPA) accounting and the excess of VMED O2's business enterprise value over the fair value of these identifiable net assets was allocated to goodwill.
+The following table sets forth selected financial information related to the assets, liabilities and equity of the VMED O2 contributed businesses, as of 1 June 2021: